 Ecosystem Services

-Improve the ability to maintain storm-water systems by securing routine cleaning of storm drains and drainage ways.
+Improve the ability to maintain storm-water systems by securing routine cleaning of storm drains and drainage ways on and around campus.

-Conduct a green infrastructure assessment to determine where e storm-water runoff can effectively and efficiently be captured prior to entering the system.
+Conduct a green infrastructure assessment to determine where storm-water runoff can effectively and efficiently be captured prior to entering the system.

-Seek ways to increase use of green infrastructure and natural system to retain surface runoff away from critical facilities
+Seek ways to increase use of green infrastructure and natural systems to retain surface runoff away from critical facilities